SomerEsat/ethereum-staking-guides/README.md

 To deposit as a validator you'll need at least 32.0 GöETH.
 ```

+### Deposit staking ETH

-If you have >= 32 ETH the page will allow you to click on `Step 3`.
-This is where you will paste your validator's staking data and send ETH to the deposit contact.
+If you have >= 32 Göerli ETH the page will allow you to click on `Step 3`.
+This is where you will paste your validator's staking data and send Göerli ETH to the deposit contact.
 Let's get started.

 #### a) Run the validator